 You could ask a contractor how long the roof they’ve installed is expected to last and call that answer the roof’s “lifetime,” but that answer isn’t necessarily going to match up with the “lifetime” of the warranty.
 The shortest lifetime of GAF’s Smart Choice Protection Period is ten years, but the longest lifetime is 50.

-In the past, three-tab shingles had an estimated lifetime of around 20 years.
+In the past, a 3 tab shingle had an estimated lifetime of around 20 years.
 Sometimes, you could hold out and avoid replacing your roof until it was as old as 25-years.
 But, in general, contractors knew that when your roof was between 15 to 20 years old, you should have it inspected for potential replacement.

 If you’re asking about the warranty of a new roof, you’re asking about one of three things: the manufacturer’s warranty, the workmanship warranty, or homeowner’s insurance.

-Homeowner’s Insurance: Homeowner’s insurance tends to only cover the cost of repairs if your roof is damaged by an “act of nature.”
+Homeowner’s insurance tends to only cover the cost of repairs if your roof is damaged by an “act of nature” like hail or high wind.
 The insurance company ultimately decides what counts as an act of nature and if the act of nature is responsible for the damage.
 To successfully file a claim, your roof cannot exceed its intended lifespan.
 You also have to maintain your roof per the specifications of the policy.

 However, if you have to choose between one or the other, you’d want the workmanship to be better because if your roof is improperly installed, it may void the manufacturer’s warranty.
 That’s why it’s so important to do your due diligence by following the checklist for hiring a roofing contractor and knowing the questions to ask to identify a good contractor.
 Proper installation is also a reason why you shouldn’t try to fix your own roof.
 If you don’t know what you’re doing, you could end up voiding the warranty on your materials, damaging your materials, improperly installing your materials, and then having to pay for a roof replacement anyway.